-4-Year-Old Girl Catches Life-Threatening Infection By Playing In Shoes While Barefoot
+4-Year-Old Girl Catches Life-Threatening Infection By Trying On Shoes While Barefoot

 “I was really shocked when the doctors said it was from trying on new shoes,” said her mother, Jodie Thomas.
 “I’ve been worried sick, they’ve had to drain all the poison from her leg.
 Normally she would have socks on but it’s summertime so she was wearing sandals.”

-The girl’s mother added that Sienna ended up grabbing a friend’s shoes while they played.
 Jodie said she knew something was wrong when her daughter started screaming in agony the day after wearing the shoes, while the family was out on a shopping trip.

 Doctors were worried that the girl may have needed her foot amputated, but they were ultimately able to drain the infection and save the girl’s life.